May

 The tea bag method is not the only way to treat rips, however, it is the one that most of the gymnasts in our gym use.
 You can also treat rips with Vitamin E applied directly to the rip, Neosporin + Pain ointment, and some gymnasts will tell you that Preparation H works well (since it contains medication for pain and to reduce swelling).

 Once your gymnast is ready for grips – don’t worry, her coach will let you know when – she still may get rips.
-For some girls, working bars with hand grips (I only recommend dowel grips) makes a big difference in their ability to swing bars and cut down on the number of rips.
+For some girls, working bars with hand grips (I only recommend dowel grips with buckle closure) makes a big difference in their ability to swing bars and cut down on the number of rips.

 To help protect rips and prevent them in areas that rip frequently there is RipGuardian (shameless product plug).